moai/moai-dev/src/host-html/host-template/README.md

 ## Modify template

 To change the size of the canvas, look for the canvas element `MoaiCanvas` and set the width and height you require.
-It won't fit the iphone border thing so you can just disable that in the style.css file.
-There is a iphone_frame_landscape.png that might be useful.

 The width and height of the canvas are passed into moai as verticalResolution and horizontalResolution like on mobile devices.